acsylla/acsylla/README.rst

 for installing any dependency that you would need for compiling the driver:

 .. note::
-    The driver depends on `libuv`.
-To install on Mac OS X, do `brew install libuv`.
+    The driver depends on `libuv` and `openssl`.
+To install on Mac OS X, do `brew install libuv` and `brew install openssl` respectively.
+Additionally, you may need to export openssl lib
+    locations: `export LDFLAGS="-L/usr/local/opt/openssl/lib"`
+    and `export CPPFLAGS="-I/usr/local/opt/openssl/include"`.

 .. code-block:: bash